masteringmodernpayments/book/custom_form.md

 });
 ```

 When the customer clicks the "Pay" button we disable it so they can't click again, then call `Stripe.createToken`, passing in the form and a callback function.
-Stripe's javascript will submit all of the inputs with a  `data-stripe` attribute to their server, create a token, and call the callback function with a status and response.
+Stripe's JavaScript will submit all of the inputs with a  `data-stripe` attribute to their server, create a token, and call the callback function with a status and response.
 The implmentation of `stripeResponseHandler` is pretty straightforward:

 ```javascript
 function stripeResponseHandler(status, response) {